Brighton and Hove Psychotherapy

 It was Sammy’s journey of mental-emotional-social self-discovery which came to shape the bulk of our sessions and it was an encouraging and rewarding journey to be a part of.
 The significance to Sammy of this work became increasingly evident as I began to talk about the sessions coming to an end several months before the final session.
 Sammy found this very hard and would avoid or deny the subject in various ways.
 However, in time, we were able to talk more about what this avoidance meant and Sammy moved into a period of some weeks when, unprompted, he became highly reflective about what the sessions had meant to him, bringing in memories of particular activities and commenting on changes which he felt had taken place within himself.
 He also made reference to ways in which our working relationship had changed.
 He spoke with confidence and resilience and a certain assurance that his memory would remain in my mind after our sessions had come to an end – and it has!

-Filed Under: Child Development, Families, Michael Reeves, Society Tagged With: adolescent psychotherapy, child therapy, family therapy
+Filed Under: Child development, Families, Society Tagged With: adolescent psychotherapy, child therapy, family therapy

 Leave a Reply Cancel reply